-At SPARC Kips Bay, H+H will deliver new primary care, expanded wellness programs, ambulatory care, and simulation training facilities.
+At SPARC Kips Bay, H+H will deliver new expanded primary care and wellness programs along with simulation training facilities.

-The Ambulatory Care and Wellness Center will focus on preventative care, diagnostics, and same day procedures.
-The relocated and expanded Ambulatory Care Center will expand Bellevue's capacity and reduce average wait times for ambulatory surgery by up to 7 days.
-Newly available space at Bellevue Hospital will allow for expanded specialty outpatient care, enabling doctors and nurses to better serve patients and in a timely manner.

-A new Simulation Training Center, which replicates real life medical situations in a supportive educational setting, and Nursing Advanced Practice Center, will offer courses designed for all H+H health professionals - with a focus on nursing.
+- The Ambulatory Care and Wellness Center will focus on preventative care, diagnostics, and same day procedures.
+The new Ambulatory Care Center will expand Bellevue's capacity and reduce average wait times for patients by up to 7 days. - Newly available space at Bellevue Hospital will allow for expanded specialty outpatient care, enabling doctors and nurses to better serve patients and in a timely manner. - A new Simulation Training Center, which replicates real life medical situations in a supportive educational setting, and Nursing Advanced Practice Center, will offer courses designed for all H+H health professionals with a focus on nursing.
 The center will be a shared resource for H+H personnel and other on-campus partners, including CUNY and NYCPS students, serving over 5,000 trainees annually.

-Office of the Chief Medical Examiner The New York City Office of the Chief Medical Examiner serves the public health and criminal justice systems through forensic science.
+Office of the Chief Medical Examiner

+The New York City Office of the Chief Medical Examiner serves the public health and criminal justice systems through forensic science.
 OCME provides independent investigations of deaths and analysis of evidence for the benefit of families and communities.
 OCME is committed to developing advanced research and training the next generation of forensic pathologists.